sjcode236/pyth/multithread.md

 for t in threads:
     t.join()
 ```
-2. Multiprocessing Example (The "Parallel Receiver")
+2. Multiprocessing Example (The "Parallel Receiver"):-
 Best if your receiver has to perform complex decryption or heavy data parsing on every incoming message.
 ```
 import multiprocessing